kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 The first step of a designing a good experiment is to identify a test case and declare an expected outcome.
 Let's find a large text file, and count a specific set of words.
 I would expect this to be faster than counting _all_ words.

 I'm intentionally not verifying set inclusion with this application.
-I **want** the false positives to be reported at the end; I'm going to measure the actual false positive rate and compare it to the rate predicted by the filter design.
-In practice the application would double check before reporting.
+I **want** the false positives to be reported at the end; we're going to measure the actual false positive rate and compare it to the rate predicted by the filter design.
+In practice the application would double check inclusion before reporting.
 {: .notice--warning}

 Let's start by downloading a text version of _Alice in Wonderland_ from [Project Gutenberg](https://www.gutenberg.org/) for testing.
-For fun, we'll count occurrences for seven words commonly associated with _Alice in Wonderland_: `alice, cake, cat, hatter, rabbit, queen, tea`.
-Let's add `computer` for fun, bringing the total number of words to eight.
+For fun, we'll count occurrences of seven words commonly associated with _Alice in Wonderland_: `alice, cake, cat, hatter, rabbit, queen, tea`.
+Let's add `computer`, bringing the total number of words to eight.

 We'll see some surprising words in the results (such as computer) because of the Project Gutenberg license in the text file.
 {: .notice--warning}

 ### Generate Bloom Filters

 Now we can set the **filter size based on a desired false positive rate**.
 This is an experiment, so we'll make two filters: one with ~10% probability and one with ~1% probability of false positives.
 To keep things simple, we can use one hash function (a Java built-in).
-Probability of false positives, `P(FP)`, is _approximately_:
+Probability of false positives, `P(FP)`, is [_approximately_](https://en.wikipedia.org/wiki/Bloom_filter#Probability_of_false_positives):

 <a href="https://www.codecogs.com/eqnedit.php?latex=\LARGE&space;\mathbb{P}(FP)&space;=&space;(1-e^{\frac{kn}{m}})^{k}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\LARGE&space;\mathbb{P}(FP)&space;=&space;(1-e^{\frac{kn}{m}})^{k}" title="\LARGE \mathbb{P}(FP) = (1-e^{\frac{kn}{m}})^{k}" /></a>

 - **k** hash functions used
 - **m** total bits in the filter
-- **n** items inserted in the filter (sometimes you'll have to guess **n**)
+- **n** items inserted (sometimes you'll have to guess **n**)

 Using more hash functions allows you to use less memory without increasing false postives, but it also requires more computations and can slow down the application.
 {: .notice--warning}